rust-lang/rust-wiki-backup/Doc-attributes.md

 ## Crate Linkage Attributes

 A crate's version is determined by the _link_ attribute, which is a list meta item containing metadata about the crate.
-This metadata can, in turn, be used in providing partial matching parameters to syntax extension loading and crate importing directives, denoted by the *syntax* and *use* keywords respectively.
+This metadata can, in turn, be used in providing partial matching parameters to crate importing directives, denoted by the *extern mod* keyword.

 All meta items within a link attribute contribute to the versioning of a crate, and two meta items, _name_ and _vers_, have special meaning and must be present in all crates compiled as shared libraries.

-An example of a typical crate link attribute:
+An example of a typical crate link attribute and linking to another crate:

     #[link(name = "std",
            vers = "0.1",
            uuid = "122bed0b-c19b-4b82-b0b7-7ae8aead7297",
            url = "http://rust-lang.org/src/std")];

+    extern mod core(vers = "0.1");

 ## Build Configuration

-Each time the compiler is run, it defines a set of meta items describing the compilation environment, called the build configuration.
+Each time the compiler is run, it defines a set of meta items describing the compilation environment, called the _build configuration_.
 Several meta items are defined by default while others may be user-defined.
 The default items are:

 * target_os - A name/value item with the value set to a string representing the target operating system, either "linux", "macos", or "win32".
 * target_arch - A name/value item with the value set to a string representing the target architecture, currently always "x86".